moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Subscription Hint Track Request Parameter

 * latest (0):
-The "latest" subsciption hint identifies delivery of the objects for the requested track to begin from the most recent group and object sequence.
+The "latest" subscription hint identifies delivery of the objects for the requested track to begin from the most recent group and object sequence.

 * catchup (1):
-The "catchup" subsciption hint identifies delivery of the objects for the requested track from the beginning of the group provided in the GroupSequence track request param.
-In the case where the requested objects.
+The "catchup" subscription hint identifies delivery of the objects for the requested track from the beginning of the group provided in the GroupSequence track request param.

 * waitup(2):
-The "waitup" subsciption hint identifies delivery of the objects for the requested track  from the beginning of the new group.
+The "waitup" subscription hint identifies delivery of the objects for the requested track  from the beginning of the new group.

 # Security Considerations {#security}